107 Piscium

 This object is a K-type main-sequence star with a stellar classification of K1V, indicating it is generating energy from core hydrogen fusion.
 It is somewhat older than the Sun—approximately 6 billion years old.
 The star has 86% of the mass and 82% of the radius of the Sun, but shines with only 46% of the Sun's luminosity.
 The effective temperature of the star is 5172 K. It is rotating slowly with a period of 35.0 days.
 The abundance of elements other than hydrogen and helium—the star's metallicity—is slightly lower than that of the Sun.
 The level of chromospheric activity is similar to the Sun, and it shows a simple cycle of variation.

 107 Piscium has been examined for the presence of an infrared excess caused by exozodiacal dust, but none was detected.
 The habitable zone for this star, defined as the locations where liquid water could be present on an Earth-like planet, is at a radius of 0.52–1.10 Astronomical Units (AU), where 1 AU is the average distance from the Earth to the Sun.

 In 1997, based on data collected during the Hipparcos mission, the star was categorized as an astrometric binary with a period of 0.576 years.
-However, this result has not been not confirmed.
+However, this result has not been confirmed.